Life in Austin

 Finding your Niche

 With five departments covering a broad area of modern education, it will be easy to match with a program that fits your interests and career goals.
 There are several degree programs that offer bachelor’s, master’s, and doctoral degrees.
-We also offer a teacher certification program that allows you to become a teacher in the state of Texas.
+We also offer teacher preparation programs that enable you to become a certified teacher in the state of Texas.

 Whether you’re looking to become a hands-on educator or participate in research and studies aimed at improving the ways we live and learn, there is no shortage of opportunity.